willuhmjs/forgetti/docs/training_data.md

 ## Gap & Shift
 This method is performed by slicing the model at different points.
 This can vary, but the following models are cut in horizontal slices between \(0\% \leq x \leq 50\%\) horizontally, and anywhere vertically.

+## Stable Diffusion
+This method is performed by feeding a failure frame into Stable Diffusion, a generative artificial intelligence model.
+Prompt engineering is used to generate new images that depict various stages of print failures.